-Double EYE 3 Leaf SpringsThere are two primary types of trailer leaf springs: Double EYE Leaf Springs (You will see an EYE hook on each end) and secondly several varieties of Slipper/EYE leaf springs (You will see an eye on one end, and either a slipper-hook, a slipper-radius or slipper-flat on the other end.)
-Be sure to match your current springs to be replaced with the replacement springs you will order.
 Stengel Brothers website is excellent and will walk you through all you need to repair or replace your boat trailer springs.
-I ordered four springs, that were Double Eye, each were four leaf.
-I did not need to replace any other parts because there was little to no wear on them.
-I did have to order new U-Bolts as explained below.
+We ordered four springs, that were Double Eye, each were four leaf.
+We did not need to replace any other parts because there was little to no wear on them.
+We did have to order new U-Bolts as explained below.
 Within a week the springs arrived with the U-Bolts.
 Replacing all four springs was an afternoon job.

-Trailer Spring Bolts / Lock NutsAs you might imagine heavy duty nuts and bolts are used to hold all of this together.
-In most cases you will find 9/16 inch lag bolts that are long enough to pass through the spring eyes, bushings, and leave enough room for the nut to be secured.
-My bolts were 3 inches long.
-Only the portion of the bolt that sticks through for the nut is actually threaded so that that portion that allows the, springs, stabilizer bar, and suspension to flex around the bushings does not wear because the bolt is actually smooth where it passes through the bushing.
+In most cases you will find heavy duty 9/16 inch lag bolts that are long enough to pass through the spring eyes, bushings, and leave enough room for the nut to be secured.
+Only the portion of the bolt that sticks through for the nut is actually threaded so the the springs, stabilizer bar, and suspension flex around the bushings and won't wear because the bolt is actually smooth where it passes through the bushing.
 (That is what the Lag Means) Lock nuts are used to ensure that the nuts do not come loose.
-Even so, it is a good idea to check them for tightness several times a season.
 Lock nuts have a built in plastic/nylon material on about half the threads so that when you tighten the nut that nylon material begins to grab the bolt.
 You will know it is time to use your wrench when you can no longer tighten the nut with your fingers.